MTA Regional Bus Operations: Sign colors

-Shelters
+Shelters and street furniture

 The current bus shelters found at many bus stops were designed by Spain-based advertising company Cemusa, as part of a citywide "street furniture" project that also included newsstands, bike shelters, and public toilets.
 Cemusa was awarded a 20-year contract for 3,300 bus shelters in May 2006, after the project had been receiving design bids going back to the 1990s.
 As opposed to the city paying Cemusa to install the shelters, the company paid for exclusive rights to advertise on the shelters; in return, the company would share a portion of the ad revenue generated.
 They replaced the simple old-style shelters, consisting of black-painted metal with glass.
 The first 24 shelters were installed by December 2006 in Queens.

 Designed by British architect Nicholas Grimshaw and his firm Grimshaw Architects, the shelters are constructed of stainless steel, with glass on three sides including the roof and rear.
 The fourth side consists of an advertising panel.
 On the non-advertising panel is an insert listing the streets of the intersection where the stop is located on the outer side, and route maps and information also featured on the Guide-A-Ride on its inner face.

 The shelters come in five sizes (Regular: 5 × 14 ft; Narrow: 3.5 × 14 ft; Short: 5 × 10 ft; Little: 3.5 × 10 ft; and Double: 5 × 26 ft).
 All the modern shelters feature benches (many of the old ones did not), and were praised for environmentally friendly construction during their introduction.
 Several of these shelters, primarily in Manhattan, have since been equipped with LED displays, LCD video advertisement panels, and ad panels with NFC communication technology.
 Following the acquisition of Cemusa by French advertising firm JCDecaux in 2015, bus shelters are now maintained by JCDecaux.

+Bus stops with shelters or nearby trees tend to be cooler than bus stops with neither shelters nor trees.
+A 2024 study found that some of the hottest bus stops in the city, which lacked both shelters and trees, were located in Queens and the Bronx.

+In 2025, as part of a $40 million project, the New York City Department of Transportation announced plans to install seated and standing benches at 8,750 bus stops citywide over the next decade.
+At the time, only about 5,000 bus stops (one-third of the citywide total) had benches, including as part of shelters.
+Standing benches would be installed where the installation of seated benches was not feasible.